kubearchive/kubearchive/.github/pull_request_template.md

 For reference on required PR/issue labels, read here: https://kubearchive.github.io/kubearchive/main/contributors/release.html#_pull_request_labels

-Add one of the following labels: kind/bug kind/documentation kind/feature
+The labels from the linked issues are copied, but make sure at least one of the following labels are in place after creating the issue: kind/bug kind/documentation kind/feature